LanguageMachines/LuigiNLP/README.rst

     $ luiginlp Parallel --module luiginlp.modules.frog --component Frog --inputfiles test.rst,test2.rst --workers 2 --skip p

-You can always pass component-specific parameters by using the component name as a prefix.
+You can always pass workflow-component-specific parameters by using the workflow component name as a prefix.
 For instance, the Frog component takes an option ``skip``, you can use ``--Frog-skip`` to explicitly set it.

 You can also invoke LuigiNLP from within Python of course: